msqtt/CodeSheep-React/README.md

 ### Read me

-This is a React project of my web ide coding sheep.
+This is a React project of my web ide.

 Emmm, that's all.